The Vanderbilt Estate tour was a highlight of my recent trip to New York and the views are not to be missed!

 If you’re ever in the Hyde Park, New York/Catskills region – I do think the Vanderbilt estate tour is well worth your time.
 For the ultimate experience, I also recommend visiting the neighboring Roosevelt estate for comparison to see which one you like better.
 The more traditional, homely feel of the Roosevelt home definitely was my favorite but there’s no denying the views from the Vanderbilt home are somehow even better.

 In case you missed it, I shared all about touring the Roosevelt estate and presidential library in this post.
+About 20 minutes away, we also stayed in the charming town of Rhinebeck.
+See where we stayed, what we ate and more in my Rhinebeck Travel Guide.

 Stay stylish and chase your dreams!